ddeutils/ddedocs/docs/abstract/data_management/data-warehouse.md

     a smooth functional flow between the database systems.
 HOLAP allows storing data in both the relational and the multidimensional formats.

+!!! note

     The type of OLAP model used is dependent on the type of database system that exists.

+---

-### Top tier (Analytics Layer)
+### Top tier

-The top tier is represented by some kind of front-end user interface or reporting tool, which enables end users to conduct ad-hoc data analysis on their business data.
+The Top Tier (Analytics Layer) is represented by some kind of front-end user interface or reporting tool, which enables end users to conduct ad-hoc data analysis on their business data.
 It holds various tools like query tools, analysis tools, reporting tools, and [data mining tools](https://www.educba.com/data-mining-tool/).